Wilberforce (NSW)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Wilberforce has 44 operational public transport stops, all of which are bus stops.
-These stops are served by 24 different routes that together facilitate 191 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically living within 175 meters of the nearest transport stop.
-As a predominantly residential region, most residents commute outward using private vehicles, which remain the dominant mode of transportation at 94%.
-On average, there are 2.3 vehicles per dwelling in Wilberforce, exceeding the regional average.
-According to the 2021 Census, a significant 29.3% of residents work from home, potentially due to COVID-19 conditions.
+Wilberforce has 44 active public transport stops, all bus services.
+These are covered by 24 routes offering 191 weekly passenger trips in total.
+Residents enjoy excellent transport accessibility, with an average distance of 175 meters to the nearest stop.
+Most residents commute outward from this predominantly residential area, with cars being the primary mode at 94%.
+On average, there are 2.3 vehicles per dwelling, higher than the regional norm.
+As of the 2021 Census, a significant 29.3% of residents work from home, potentially due to COVID-19 conditions.

-The service frequency across all routes averages 27 trips per day, equating to approximately 4 weekly trips per individual stop.
+The service frequency averages 27 trips daily across all routes, equating to around 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport